 What is Purring?

-Anyone who has the pleasure of being around a cat for any length of time has likely noticed the sound of a tiny motor vibrating coming from deep inside.
+When a cat purrs it is like the sound of a tiny motor vibrating coming from deep inside.

 Scientists call it a purr.
-Cat lovers have their own names for it, such as the cat’s motor, love sounds, or heart song.
+A cat owner may have their own name for it, such as the cat’s motor, love sounds, or heart song.
 I love the name the ‘cat’s motor’ that is what it sounds like to me.

 How Do Cats Purr?